-Tomatoes & onions: Lately I have been making with without tomatoes and onions too.
+Tomatoes & onions: I also make this a lot of times without tomatoes and onions too.
 The dish turns out super good even without them.
 In that case all you need is mushrooms & bell peppers.

 You can also use tri-colored bell peppers as each one of them have a different flavor and taste.

 1. Add 1 teaspoon black pepper and ½ teaspoon fennel seeds (saunf) to a grinder/blender.
 You can adjust the quantity as needed.
 But this is the quantity I use and the flavors are slightly overpowering, that is how we like.
 If you like the mild flavors then use ¾ tsp pepper and ¼ tsp saunf.